Pusty/pqc/docs/src/nist.md

 # NIST Post-Quantum Cryptography

-Standardization of Post-Quantum Cryptography by NIST started [2016](https://www.nist.gov/blogs/taking-measure/future-now-spreading-word-about-post-quantum-cryptography) by announcing the respective challenge.
+The standardization of Post-Quantum Cryptography by NIST started in [2016](https://www.nist.gov/blogs/taking-measure/future-now-spreading-word-about-post-quantum-cryptography) by announcing the respective challenge.
 So far 3 rounds of proposal submissions have finished.
-A [4th round](https://csrc.nist.gov/Projects/post-quantum-cryptography/round-4-submissions) started July 5, 2022.
+A [4th round](https://csrc.nist.gov/Projects/post-quantum-cryptography/round-4-submissions) started on July 5, 2022.

-July 5, 2022 [NIST announced](https://www.nist.gov/news-events/news/2022/07/nist-announces-first-four-quantum-resistant-cryptographic-algorithms) the first group of winners for standardization from Round 3.
+On July 5, 2022, [NIST announced](https://www.nist.gov/news-events/news/2022/07/nist-announces-first-four-quantum-resistant-cryptographic-algorithms) the first group of winners for standardization from Round 3.

 {{#include ../svg/nist/nist.svg}}

-In this graphic [SIKE](http://sike.org/) was not included because it has been broken. [("The SIKE teams acknowledges that SIKE and SIDH are insecure and should not be used.")](https://csrc.nist.gov/csrc/media/Projects/post-quantum-cryptography/documents/round-4/submissions/sike-team-note-insecure.pdf)
+In this graphic [SIKE](http://sike.org/) was not included because it has been broken. [("The SIKE team acknowledges that SIKE and SIDH are insecure and should not be used.")](https://csrc.nist.gov/csrc/media/Projects/post-quantum-cryptography/documents/round-4/submissions/sike-team-note-insecure.pdf)
 Furthermore algorithms of other types/categories submitted to Round 3, but not chosen nor resubmitted in Round 4 were not included.

 ## [Selected Algorithms 2022](https://csrc.nist.gov/Projects/post-quantum-cryptography/selected-algorithms-2022)